d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 ## Video recording

 The one idea I'm least tempted by is recording meetings (6).
-I suppose the reasons are that it's changes the tone of a meeting (but perhaps in a good way), gives those not there the burden of having to listen or watch it.
+I suppose the reasons are that it changes the tone of a meeting (but perhaps in a good way), gives those not there the burden of having to listen or watch it.
 A good short summary would seem like a more beneficial.
 But I can see they would be useful sometimes.